 Products Loop widget

 Product Loop widget offers a lot of perks that are not so obvious at first sight.
 You can modify the archive template and then display it to loop the products.
 The best feature here is that you can choose the Main and Secondary views and assign a particular template to each of them.
-Check how it works on this demo site
+Check how it works on this demo site.

 Using JetWooBuilder with JetEngine

 I guess every Crocoblock user can confirm that any JetPlugin gets even more powerful with JetEngine.
-So do your WooCommerce Shop page with the fully customizable query settings because JetEngine’s Query Builder offers the WC Query Type.
+So do your WooCommerce Shop page template with the fully customizable query settings because JetEngine’s Query Builder offers the WC Query Type.

 You can use such custom queries both in the Products Grid/List widgets; just select the Custom Query Section and choose the previously created Query Builder WC Product query.